United Partners Group Q4 2025 review

 Equity United

-The private equity fund Equity United PE1 was fully invested as of 31 December 2023, and active work with eight portfolio companies continued throughout the second quarter of 2025.
+The private equity fund Equity United PE1 was fully invested as of 31 December 2023, and active work with eight portfolio companies continued throughout the fourth quarter of 2025.

 Nordic Vehicles Group